brycebaril/multibuffer/README.md

 The encoding it uses is very simple, it prepends each input Buffer with 4 bytes storing the length of the buffer, then concatenates all those together.
 The resulting buffer is thus the same length as all your buffers concatenated, plus 4 bytes per input buffer.

+Because the encoding is a fixed-width prefix, this encoding is safe to nest upon itself.

 ```javascript
 var multibuffer = require("multibuffer")